Bridgewater, Pennsylvania: Geography

 Bridgewater is located at (40.703827, −80.296715).
 The borough lies at the confluence of the Ohio and Beaver rivers.
 According to the United States Census Bureau, the borough has a total area of 0.8 sqmi, of which 0.7 sqmi is land and 0.1 sqmi (10.39%) is water.

-Surrounding and adjacent neighborhoods

 Bridgewater has three land borders, with Beaver to the southwest, Brighton Township to the west and Fallston to the northwest.
 Across the Beaver River from the east to its confluence with the Ohio River southeast, Bridgewater runs adjacent with Rochester Township, the borough of Rochester, and Monaca.